 Important.
 PIM must be globally disabled on the switch before changing the maximum number of RPs.
 To disable PIM, use the ip pim sparse status command.
-See page 7-21 for more information.
+See "Disabling PIM Mode on the Switch" on page 7-21 for more information.